 |---|---|---|---|

-Ask Attio is the feature most commonly cited on Reddit and G2 in 2026.
-One G2 review from early 2026 captured the experience: the AI agent pulls data across multiple users' email in a workspace, and when you enter a new company, it researches the company, links the domain, and writes a description automatically.
-The same reviewer specifically called out the Claude integration as smoother than the native UI.
-Attio has complaints too.
-Multiple G2 reviewers flagged workflow setup complexity: "Setting up workflows is tricky the first time.
+Ask Attio is the feature most cited on Reddit and G2 in 2026.
+One G2 reviewer described the experience: the AI agent pulls data across multiple users' email in a workspace, researches a new company on entry, links the domain, and writes a description automatically.
+The same reviewer called out the Claude integration as smoother than the native UI.
+The main community complaint is workflow setup complexity — multiple G2 reviewers flagged that "setting up workflows is tricky the first time.
 Lots of documentation, but it still doesn't feel simple."

 HubSpot's Spring 2026 release introduced the Agentic Engagement Object (AEO) as a new core data object, plus Smart Deal Progression.
-This is HubSpot's transition from SMB tool to enterprise CRM contender.
-Futurum Group's analysis framed it as HubSpot's direct challenge to Salesforce, Microsoft, and Oracle.
-G2 reviews split on the AI quality.
-Automated email and meeting scheduling save real time, but Breeze's pipeline-depth analysis still feels thin compared to what Salesforce Einstein produces.
+Futurum Group framed this as HubSpot's direct challenge to Salesforce, Microsoft, and Oracle.
+G2 reviews split on AI quality: automated email and meeting scheduling save real time, but Breeze's pipeline-depth analysis still feels thin compared to Salesforce Einstein.

-PIM took on new strategic weight in 2026.
-OpenAI's Agentic Commerce Protocol, launched with Stripe in September 2025, lets users browse and buy products inside ChatGPT.
+PIM took on new strategic weight in 2026 for a specific reason: OpenAI's Agentic Commerce Protocol, launched with Stripe in September 2025, lets users browse and buy products inside ChatGPT.
 Walmart, Shopify merchants, and Etsy sellers have adopted it.
-Product data has evolved from internal operations resource into the direct variable that determines whether AI agents can understand and recommend your products.
+Product data has evolved from an internal operations resource into the direct variable that determines whether AI agents can understand and recommend your products.
 Catsy's February 2026 report called this shift "machine-readable product content as a revenue channel."

 |---|---|---|---|